-With an average of 9 days only to start a business and 37 days to enforce a contract, Lebanon offers national and foreign investors alike with a competitive business environment.
-Its multi-skilled and highly educated workforce, ranked 4th globally in the quality of Math and Science education, has been the backbone of the country's success, providing it with the needed skills to move to an innovative based economy.
-Over the last few years, Lebanon has in fact managed to graduate successful start-ups which are now global players.
+With an average of 9 days and 5 procedures to start a business, Lebanon offers national and foreign investors alike with a competitive business environment.
+Its multi-skilled and highly educated workforce (ranked 6th globally in the quality of Math and Science education) has been the backbone of the country's success, providing it with the needed skills to move to an innovation based economy.
+Over the last few years, Lebanon has in fact managed to graduate successful start-ups into global players.